 The problem with outward opening doors is that they can be dangerous if opening into a corridor of fire escape route.
 The Double Action pivot set minimises this danger.

-Double Action pivots are also useful in secure situations where an anti barricade facility is required to allow access if the door is being forcibly prevented from opening inwards.
+Special consideration should be given to secure situations where an anti barricade facility is required to allow staff access if the door is being forcibly prevented from opening inwards.
+As the door is only mounted at two positions the whole doorset should be evaluated for agressive impact load suitability.

 Frequently pivots are specified where there is an aesthetic requirement to not have any hinge knuckles showing, for example, on riser doors in corridors.